rdouglascox/phil1012/14_the_semantics_of_MPL_part1.md

     true and the conclusion false.
 * two questions ...
     * what are the values of the nonlogical symbols of MPL?
-        * possible scenario (model) will then simply be any assignment of values to nonlogical symbols (the analogue of a truth-table row).
+        * a possible scenario (model) will then simply be any assignment of values to nonlogical symbols (the analogue of a truth-table row).
     * what are the laws of truth that determine the truth values of